August 2014 United States floods: Michigan

 Daily rainfall records were broken in Detroit, Flint, and Saginaw, with Detroit recording its second-heaviest rainfall event when 4.57 in of rain fell at Detroit Metropolitan Airport on August 11.
 Portions of Interstate 696 and Interstate 75 were closed as vehicles were submerged in floodwaters.
 In suburban portions of Detroit, peak rainfall amounts of 6.25 in were recorded.
 The American Automobile Association received over 700 calls for assistance in 12 hours, and heavy rainfall caused river levels to rise.
 At Baker College near Allen Park, floods stranded 60 students and forced a portion of Interstate 94 to close.
 Detroit Zoo closed as a result of flood damage there.
 There were 32,000 power outages during the flood event, and flood damage totaled $1.8 billion.
 In excess of 100,000 homes were damaged across Macomb, Oakland, and Wayne counties as a result of the flooding.
 Floodwaters across southeastern portions of the state were combined with nearly 10 billion gallons of sewer overflow.
 The flooding in Michigan was described as a "1-in-500 year event", and also regarded as the largest United States natural disaster in 2014 by the American Red Cross and the Federal Emergency Management Agency.
+A Grosse Pointe local called Brian Benz saved an elderly man on I-696 and Van Dyke by driving 2 hours through the flood with his son.

 On September 25, 2014, United States President Barack Obama approved a disaster declaration requested by Michigan governor Rick Snyder that was requested over a week prior.
 On May 13, 2016, nearly two years after the floods, multiple lawsuits, including a class action lawsuit, were filed against the cities of Clawson and Royal Oak for poor handling of the impacts of the severe weather event.
 Additionally, low-income tenants did not receive aid from the Federal Emergency Management Agency, which resulted in the tenants dealing with toxic mold in their flood-damaged homes in 2016.